-CARDIFF IS A VERY COMPACT CITY AND IS EASY TO EXPLORE…
+CARDIFF IS A COMPACT CITY AND EASY TO EXPLORE…

-Cardiff is a compact, flat city.
-Large parts of the city centre including the major shopping streets are pedestrianised, so it’s easy to get around on foot.
-This is also true for the scenic waterfront area of Cardiff Bay, and you can easily walk between the city and Bay in around 15 minutes.
-Why not explore one of Cardiff’s traffic-free footpaths, including the incredible Taff Trail which runs for nearly 60 miles from Cardiff Bay, all the way to Brecon.
+Large parts of the city centre are pedestrianised, so it’s easy to get around on foot.
+This is also true for the scenic waterfront area of Cardiff Bay, which is within easy walking distance from Cardiff City Centre.
+Why not explore one of Cardiff’s traffic-free footpaths?
+We recommend the incredible Taff Trail, which runs for nearly 60 miles from Cardiff Bay, all the way to Brecon.